Safety Tips For Driving Near Schools

 1. Observe Speed Limits and Road Signs

 Always adhere to the reduced speed limits in school zones, which are usually 20 mph in the UK.
 Speed limits are strictly enforced in these areas to protect children and other vulnerable road users.
 Additionally, be vigilant for road signs that indicate the presence of a school, pedestrian crossings, and parking restrictions.
 These signs are designed to guide drivers safely through potentially hazardous areas.
+Pay attention to electronic or time-based signs, as speed limits may only apply during certain hours of the school day.

 2. Be Extra Cautious at Pedestrian Crossings